abstra-app/json-sql/README.md

-# json_sql
+# abstra-json-sql

-`json_sql` is a Python library that allows you to **run SQL queries on JSON data**.
+`abstra-json-sql` is a Python library that allows you to **run SQL queries on JSON data**.
 It is designed to be simple and easy to use, while providing powerful features for querying and manipulating JSON data.

 ## Usage